Close Menu

 The project has also raised concerns beyond construction timing.
 Jian warned that the surrounding area could face a higher risk of flooding during heavy rain because the light rail corridor and greenway nearby sit higher than adjacent roads and residential zones.
 He suggested that Longcheng Park (龍城公園), which is being planned as a pet park, should also incorporate sunken water detention features to help reduce flooding pressure in the neighborhood.

-Featured Hero Kaohsiung redevelopment
+Featured Kaohsiung redevelopment

 Share.
 Facebook Twitter Threads LinkedIn Email Copy Link